Skip to main content

 • October 20, 2020

 "I am sorry to hear about your PMR and the medication not working.
-I developed PMR aged 55 and went from pretty fit to decrepit in a few months, I felt dreadful.
+I developed PMR at age 55 and went from pretty fit to decrepit in a few months, I felt dreadful.
 I think the menopause and low iron levels compounded a predisposing condition.
 I stubbornly refused oral and even injectable steroid treatment as I was so wary of the side effects.
-It was a struggle to keep as active as possible and I am grateful for sympathetic working conditions.
-I have never been able to go back to full time hours, I still have fatigue and aches 6 years later but (Thank Goodness) none of the excruciating pain of the active process.
-How any older, less fit person copes with this I do not know.
+It was a struggle to keep as active as possible, and I am grateful for sympathetic working conditions.
+I have never been able to go back to full-time hours, I still have fatigue and aches six years later, but (thank goodness) none of the excruciating pain of the active process.
+How any older, less fit person copes with this, I do not know.
 I feel that if this illness affected a younger population, there would be more investigation into treatment other than steroids (but that is just my opinion).
-May your recovery be swift and same for everyone with this or any other chronic life-changing illness."
+May your recovery be swift and the same for everyone with this or any other chronic life-changing illness."

 1 / 10